algorithmiaio/dev-center/_pages/basics/your-profile.md

 The usage section displays the date, the algorithms you've called, and the stats on your usage.

-The number of calls is the full number of the times that you've called the algorithm, but you'll see that sometimes the Billed Calls column displays a lower value.
-This is because we don't bill API calls that result in an error.
+You may notice that the Number of Calls column can vary from the Billed Calls column.
+This is because we do not bill API calls that result in an error.
 {: .notice-info}

 The next column is the Billed Time in seconds, which is the time it took for the algorithm to run on the platform.
-We use this compute time and the royalty on the algorithm to calculate the Cost in Credits, which you'll find in the right column.
+The compute time and royalty together add up to determine the Cost in Credits, which you'll find in the right-most column.

 For more information about pricing check out [Pricing]({{ site.baseurl }}/pricing/).